-From birth up through my toddlerhood, I was an adorable little thing, super talkative and all.
-Even when no one could understand, I was talking... because words are the most important thing to me (besides love).
-But I wasn't so good at how to walk and stuff.
+I was born in one of the larger cities of the partly-desert, more-cattle-than-people state of New Mexico, which is the only state I've ever lived in.
+I was an adorable little thing, super talkative and precocious.
+Even before anyone could understand, I was talking, because words are the most important thing to me (besides love).
+But I wasn't so good at walking and stuff.
 I had this amusing habit of shuffling along on my knees instead of actually walking.

-Coming up is Write On Con, which looks like it'll be tough and informative.
-I've had a lot of issues editing my query already with the forums, which is both terribly disheartening and a good sign.
-Otherwise, life plutters on.
-So here are my favorite movies for your perusal:
+WriteOnCon is coming up, and it looks like it'll be tough and informative.
+I've had a lot of critique on my query letter already through the forums, which is both terribly disheartening and a good sign.
+Otherwise, life putters on.
+So here are my favorite movies for your perusal!

 The Phantom of the Opera (PG-13)

-Less than two weeks until college for me, and I just discovered the existence of a roommate, who is actually very cool.
+There's less than two weeks until college for me, and I just discovered the existence of a roommate, who is actually very cool.
 I'm pretty happy right now.
-And I'm excited about Write On Con!
+And I'm excited about WriteOnCon!

-Now that I've finished the private writer's conference, which went well and is now in preparation for next year, I'm getting ready for Write On Con, which will be right before I leave for college.
+Now that I'm done with the private writer's conference, which went well and is in preparation for next year, I'm getting ready for WriteOnCon, which will be right before I leave for college.
 I've also found one more online writing conference to attend!

-So today, I'm writing about movie soundtracks that I enjoy--by which I mean the scores.
-Once upon a time, "soundtrack" and "score" were synonymous words.
-Then someone decided to start creating full CDs of vocal tracks that usually don't even show up in the movie, but which feature famous artists and bring in a lot of money, I'm sure.
-A few of these are decent, but mostly, I love the scores, all the background orchestral music that plays in the movie.
-This is because of a mix of my orch dorkiness, the pure awesomeness of movie scores, and the fact that I'm writing books I hope someday will BE movies.
+I wanted to share movie soundtracks that I enjoy--by which I mean the scores.
+Once upon a time, "soundtrack" and "score" were synonymous.
+Then someone decided to start creating full CDs of vocal tracks that usually don't even show up in the movie but which feature famous artists and bring in a lot of money, I'm sure.
+A few of these are decent, but mostly, I love all the background orchestral music that plays in the movie.
+This is a mix of my orchestra dorkiness, the pure awesomeness of movie scores, and the fact that I'm writing books I hope someday will BE movies.

 Why I Hate James Pat...